 Deal with a reputable travel agent?
 Sure, that might have prevented it.
 The terms would have been clearly displayed in an agent’s reservation system, or at least one would hope.

 I’m conflicted about this one.
-I didn’t advocate for the Hôtel du Triangle d’Or to refund this customer.
+My advocacy team and I didn’t advocate for the Hôtel du Triangle d’Or to refund this customer.
 I can well understand Fatima’s displeasure at my intervention, but is it asking too much to be clear about a cancellation policy?